Monday, August 06, 2012

-This is a dish, or maybe more of a starter or a great party finger food, is very easy to prepare and quite a healthy one too.
-I found the sauce a little bit too hot for me, not even spicy but pure hot - the hotness which came from the garlic and the ginger - next time I'll put less.
-You'll be able to make those meatballs from not only turkey or chicken meat but also sausage meat.
-I liked this recipe straight after reading it (took it from a very nice cookbook by Rozanne Stevens 'Delish') as I liked the idea of baking rather than frying the meatballs (something I've done for the first time!).
+This is a dish, or maybe more of a starter or a great party finger food, that is very easy to prepare and quite a healthy one too.
+I found the sauce a little bit too hot for me, not even spicy, but pure hot - the hotness which came from the garlic and the ginger - next time I'll use less.
+You'll be able to make those meatballs from not only turkey or chicken meat, but also sausage meat (how handy is that?!).
+I liked this recipe straight after reading it (took it from a very nice cookbook by Rozanne Stevens 'Delish'), as I liked the idea of baking rather than frying the meatballs (something I've done for the very first time!).
+The meatballs itself are very light, crisp on the outside, but soft and delicate inside.
+Enjoy! :)

 How to make it...